 I have read the Participant Information Sheet and I understand the purposes, procedures and risks of the research described in the project.

-I give permission for my doctors, other health professionals, hospitals or laboratories outside this hospital to release information to [insert site name] concerning my disease and treatment for the purposes of this project.
+I give permission for my doctors, other health professionals, hospitals or laboratories outside this hospital to release information to Royal Perth Hospital concerning my disease and treatment for the purposes of this project.
 I understand that such information will remain confidential as far as the law allows.

 I have had an opportunity to ask questions and I am satisfied with the answers I have received.